Scene shop: Shop construction

 Although many scene shops are located in general purpose building, most are in purpose built spaces because scenic fabrication has some fairly specific needs.
 Often they are in very large, open rooms, to accommodate big elements that a show may call for.
 They are usually attached directly to a loading dock for delivery of materials and shipping of finished elements.
 If they are attached to a performance venue, it is also common to have large doors providing access to the stage.
 Typically, compressed air and dust collection systems are distributed around the shop.
 Many processes in a scene shop such as spray painting, welding, or hot-wire foam cutting produce dangerous gasses, so often extra ventilation is installed.
 Ideally, fume collection systems are available to use near the actual workpiece.
 Power is usually available in floor pockets or dropped from the ceiling, in a variety of voltages, as some tools, especially welders require high voltages.
 Often, scene shops have designated areas inside for paints, carpentry, metalwork, and sometimes prop construction.
 A scene shop will have many worker who are skilled to different craft work.

+Safety plays an important role and has been in major consideration over time, as the flat, platforms, and other scenic views have become more complex and dynamic.
+These shops have been organized in specific zones/places to create a safe environment for their members.
+This includes added ventilation systems in the scene shops to collect particulate dust or even painting booths to collect hazardous gases.
+Other safety measures taken, as required by the Personal Protective Equipment, consist of gloves, masks, goggles, and fume/dust extraction systems.
+Maintenance also plays a role in scene shops, ensuring that the tools used to operate the construction are safe to use, and if unkept, then a replacement will be needed.

+Common tools used can be hazardous to those inexperienced, and other common material safety concerns, as modern technology has been implemented consists of: